Lockheed (character)

 Lockheed is a fictional character appearing in American comic books published by Marvel Comics.
 The character appears most commonly in association with the X-Men.
-He is an alien dragon and the longtime companion of Kitty Pryde, a member of the X-Men and Excalibur.
+He is a dragon-like alien and the longtime companion of Kitty Pryde, a member of the X-Men and Excalibur.

 Lockheed makes sporadic minor appearances in X-Men related animated television series and made his live-action debut in the 2020 film The New Mutants.

 Publication history

 Lockheed was created by writer Chris Claremont and artist Paul Smith and first appeared in Uncanny X-Men #166 (February 1983).

 Fictional character biography

 In The Uncanny X-Men #153, "Kitty's Fairy Tale", Kitty Pryde tells a bedtime story to Illyana Rasputin that places the X-Men in the roles of fairy tale characters.
 One such character was a black dragon named Lockheed, based on the X-Men's Lockheed SR-71 Blackbird aircraft.

 Not long afterward, the X-Men are captured by the alien race, the Brood, and taken to a Brood-colonized planet.
-Here, Kitty meets a purple dragon-like alien who resembles the creature from her fairy tale, which she also names Lockheed.
+Kitty meets a purple dragon-like alien who resembles the creature from her fairy tale, which she also names Lockheed.

 Lockheed saves Kitty from the Brood, and then secretly departs along with her.
-She, as well as Professor X and her teammates, are unaware of his presence in the X-Mansion until he again saves Kitty's life from a nest of Sidri hatchlings.
+She, as well as Professor X and her teammates, are unaware of his presence in the X-Mansion until he saves Kitty from a nest of Sidri hatchlings.
 The X-Men accept his presence, and Lockheed has since become Kitty's longtime companion.

 To a lesser degree, Lockheed also bonds with Illyana Rasputin, who, after being abducted into the dimension of Limbo (also known as Otherplace) by the sorcerer Belasco, had aged into a teenager, manifested her own mutant powers, and been installed as Kitty's roommate.
 Lockheed occasionally accompanies Illyana after she joins the X-Men's "junior team", the New Mutants, including an adventure where the two encounter Brood-controlled clones of the X-Men.